 PDP1 Safety (Core) The airspace design and its operation must be safe as or safer than it is today.
 PDP2 Technical (Core) The prioritised requirements of airspace users must be taken into account when designing flight paths.
 PDP3 Technical (Core) Flight paths must be flyable.
-PDP4 Noise (Core) Flight paths should be designed to minimise the total adverse effect or health and quality of life impacts created by aircraft noise and emissions.
-PDP5 Economy Flight paths should be designed to provide increased airspace capacity in order for Edinburgh Airport to support the Scottish Government's Economic Development agenda and the UK's wider aviation strategy.
-Note: wording issued to Delegates was Flight paths should be designed to increase airspace capacity and meet Scotland's demand for connectivity PDP6 Environment Flight paths should be designed to minimise CO2 emissions above an altitude of 7000ft and, where it doesn't have a detrimental effect on adverse noise impacts, also between 4000ft and 7000ft.
+PDP4 Noise (Core) Flight paths should be designed to minimise the total adverse effect of health and quality of life impacts created by aircraft noise and emissions.
+PDP5 Economy Flight paths should be designed to provide increased airspace cap in order for Edinburgh Airport to support the Scottish Governmen Economic Development agenda and the UK's wider aviation strate Note: wording issued to Delegates was Flight paths should be desi to increase airspace capacity and meet Scotland's demand for connectivity PDP6 Environment Flight paths should be designed to minimise CO2 emissions above ar altitude of 7000ft and, where it doesn't have a detrimental effect on adverse noise impacts, also between 4000ft and 7000ft.
 PDP7 Environment Flight paths should be designed to minimise adverse local air quality impacts.
-PDP8 Operational Flight paths should be designed with cost effective routes that minimise track miles and fuel burn.
-PDP9 Operational Flight paths should be designed to ensure efficient and effective route management.
-PDP10 Operational Flight paths must be designed to accommodate PBN traffic in line with CAA's modernisation strategy.
-PDP11 Health Flight paths should be designed to minimise population overflown below 4000ft and, where possible, between 4000ft and 7000ft, taking into account any potential adverse impact, due to those overflown having protected characteristics, as defined by the Equalities Act 2010.
-PDP12 Flight paths should be designed, where possible, to minimise overfly sensitive locations and noise sensitive receptors (for example, the zo retirement complexes, green spaces, historic heritage sites, and other Note: wording issued to at the Workshop was updated to include examples of noise sensitive locations and receptors, i.e. to include: example, the zoo, retirement complexes, green spaces, historic heritages, and others).
+PDP8 Operational Flight paths should be designed with cost effective routes that minim track miles and fuel burn.
+PDP9 Operational Flight paths should be designed to ensure efficient and effective rou management.
+PDP10 Operational Flight paths must be designed to accommodate PBN traffic in line wi CAA's modernisation strategy.
+PDP11 Health Flight paths should be designed to minimise population overflown below 4000ft and, where possible, between 4000ft and 7000ft, taking into account any potential adverse impact, due to those overflown having protected characteristics, as defined by the Equalities Act 2010 PDP12 Health Flight paths should be designed, where possible, to minimise overflying sensitive locations and noise sensitive receptors (for example, the zoo, retirement complexes, green spaces, historic heritage sites, and others).
+Note: wording issued to at the Workshop was updated to include the examples of noise sensitive locations and receptors, i.e. to include: (for example, the zoo, retirement complexes, green spaces, historic heritage sites, and others).